-The RSD11 organising group welcomes the full diversity of systemic design discourse and practice under the general call – and there is no need to try to fit contributions into these focuses for the sake of it.
-However, authors can also identify their paper or presentation as aligned to one of seven provocations for focus sessions that have been developed for critical reflection, new topics, and different directions.
-Each focus includes a small selection of indicative references, often including material from the searchable RSD proceedings, which we hope authors will use as a resource for building on the work of others.
-Accepted contributions that directly respond to these focuses will be grouped in dedicated sessions to create new insights on these topics throughout RSD11.
+Each of the seven focus areas includes a small selection of indicative references, often material from the searchable RSD proceedings, which authors have used as a resource for building on the work of others.
+Work that directly responds to these focuses will be grouped in dedicated sessions to create new insights on these topics throughout RSD11.

 A summary of each focus session is provided below and linked to an extended description.